narayan23896pandey/expensify-app/readme.md

-# git commands
+# Git Commands

-git init - to create local repo git status - veiw the changes in your project git add - add files to staging area git commit - create a new commit with files from staging area git log - veiw recent commit
+git init - Create a new git repo git status - View the changes to your project code git add - Add files to staging area git commit - Creates a new commit with files from staging area git log - View recent commits